-An HVAC professional, like [company_name], can help you choose a unit that will account for the added conditioned square footage and can also set you up with an energy-efficient HVAC unit that can help lower your energy costs overall.
+An HVAC professional, like Air Tech of Central Florida, can help you choose a unit that will account for the added conditioned square footage and can also set you up with an energy-efficient HVAC unit that can help lower your energy costs overall.

 2. Will Ductwork Need to be Reconfigured?